-We have some great vegan recipes for you and if you are new to the vegan diet, we have a load of tips to get you started.
-New vegan's may want to start with our article "Why Vegan", then read "How to Get Started".
-If you are already a practicing vegan you might just jump right into our recipes (click on the Recipe categories in the left side panel).
+We have some great vegan recipes for you and if you are new to the vegan lifestyle, we have a load of tips to get you started.
+New vegans may want to start with our article "WHY VEGAN", then read "HOW TO GET STARTED".
+If you are already a practicing vegan you might just jump right into our recipes

-This site also contains articles opposed to animal cruelty and advocating a vegan lifestyle.
-You should read our disclaimer before making any life style or diet changes.
+This site also contains articles opposed to animal cruelty and articles advocating a vegan lifestyle.
+You should read our DISCLAIMER before making any life style or diet changes.
 Enjoy the vegan recipes and articles, bookmark this page and come back often.

 * Brown rice

 * Egg Replacer (Ener-G or Bob's Red Mill)